 - Assessing Your Community Gang Problem (2009)

 - OJJDP Comprehensive Gang Model: Planning for Implementation (2009)

 - The Impact of Gangs on Communities (Bulletin, August 2006)

 - "Strategic Risk-Based Response to Youth Gangs" (in Juvenile Justice Journal, September 2004)

 - Youth Gangs in Indian Country (Bulletin, March 2004)

 - "New Program Supports Community Gang Programs" (in OJJDP News at @ Glance, September/October 2003)

-The Office of Justice Programs' CrimeSolutions.gov uses rigorous research to inform practitioners and policy makers about what works in criminal justice, juvenile justice, and crime victim services.
+The National Institute of Justice's CrimeSolutions.gov uses rigorous research to inform practitioners and policy makers about what works in criminal justice, juvenile justice, and crime victim services.
 Visit the Gangs section of the site to learn about applicable programs rated by CrimeSolutions.gov.

-The additional gang-related resources may be found on OJJDP's Web site, by searching by the keyword "gang".
+Additional gang-related resources may be found on OJJDP's website, by searching by the keyword "gang".

-To keep informed on gang and other juvenile-justice related issues subscribe to OJJDP's bimonthly electronic newsletter OJJDP News @ a Glance and its JUVJUST listserv.
+To keep informed on gang and other juvenile-justice related issues, subscribe to OJJDP's bimonthly electronic newsletter OJJDP News @ a Glance and JUVJUST listserv.